nordic-institute/X-Road-development/WORKFLOW.md

 Procedure:
 - Contributor creates its own repository by forking `X-Road`
 - `feature` branch is created by branching from `develop`

+10.4    In case you're planning to implement an existing backlog item, let the NIIS know about your plans in advance to avoid duplicate work.

+10.5    If a new feature requires changes in the architecture, it's strongly recommended to discuss the changes with the NIIS in advance.
+Agreeing on the details of the changes upfront will likely speed up the approval process.

 ## 11	Performing and integrating work